 Basilica of Maxentius and Constantine, Roman Forum, Rome, Italy

-The single largest structure remaining within the Roman Forum, it’s impossible to miss the Basilica of Maxentius and Constantine when you get to the Forum.
+The single largest structure remaining within the Roman Forum, the Basilica of Maxentius and Constantine, is impossible to miss when you get to the Forum.
 Construction began in 308 AD under the orders of Emperor Maxentius but was completed five years later under the rule of Constantine the Great, which is why it’s named as such.

-Much of the amazing structure, including its roof and three massive open-air archways, still remains standing today, making it one of the best-preserved structures in the entire Roman Forum.
+Much of the amazing structure, including its roof and three massive open-air archways, remains today, making it one of the best-preserved structures in the Roman Forum.

 Arch of Titus